VarshaDas/System-Design-Notes/Redundancy.md

 **Definition:**
 Redundancy involves having additional or duplicate components within a system to ensure it continues to function if a primary component fails.
 It is a key strategy to achieve high availability.

+The goal of redundancy is to ensure that the system can continue to function even in the event of failures or disruptions.

 ![image](https://github.com/user-attachments/assets/20532435-09d8-4bbb-ac1c-09830fe35d41)